- Risk free & caring environment

 - Include instruction of social skills as they need to be taught.

 - Practice getting into groups and different arrangements.

 A quiet corner in the room with a tent or book shelving to set it off.
-Should consider it there is a necessity of being able to view students in the quiet center.
+Should consider if there is a necessity of being able to view learners in the quiet center.